SEND Provision at Headlands School

 At Headlands School, the SENCO and the Support for Learning team are available to discuss special educational needs and support for your child.
 At Headlands School, our SENCO is Mr Ian Walton, Assistant Head.

 He can be contacted by email at ian.walton@headlandsschool.co.uk or via the main office.
-The SEN governor is Adele Wilkinson.
+The SEN governor is Fran Lee.

 The role of the SENCO: